How many interesting and trivia facts about Sardinia do you know?

 But lots of sand dunes

-Sand dunes are found all around Sardinia and are among the highest in Europe.
+There are sand dunes all around Sardinia.
+They are among the highest in Europe.
 The most impressive ones are the dunes of Piscinas, which can reach an elevation of 100 meters (328 feet).
 These are located in Sardinia’s Costa Verde, one of the wildest and most pristine areas of the island.

 Not far from it, there are the dunes of the magnificent dunes of Porto Pino and those of Is Arenas Biancas.